 - 1 pinch sea salt

-Step #2: Pour the smoothie into a glass and enjoy!
+Step #2: Pour into a glass and top with desired toppings.
+Enjoy!

 Supporting The Foundation of Health